plaethos09/Devops_Answers/jenkins_new.md

     }
 }
 ```
+### 16.How do you set up Jenkins to work with Docker for build and deployment?

-### 16.Setting up Jenkins with Docker for build and deployment:
+### Setting up Jenkins with Docker for build and deployment:
 Configuration to use Docker within Jenkins pipeline:
 ```groovy
 pipeline {